The Original Soupman: Franchises

 After reopening, "The Original Soup Man" opened franchises in various cities throughout the United States and Canada, including four in Manhattan.
 The soups were made in Yeganeh's industrial kitchen in Linden, New Jersey.
 Yeganeh licensed his recipes, name, and likeness to the company.
 Franchises were provided with some 45 soup varieties in 8 lb bags available in rotation.
 Chains participating in subfranchising the soups included Ranch One and Cold Stone Creamery.
 On March 3, 2008, the first Original Soup Man franchise on a college campus was opened in the Russell House University Union at the University of South Carolina.
 This venue closed near the end of spring 2011.

 Reportedly, the strictness popularized by the original location need not necessarily be followed by the franchisees, but Yeganeh banned any Soup Nazi references by franchises and their staff while on the job and has strongly encouraged his franchise owners to avoid references to Seinfeld in their promotions.
 (However, his marketing contains at least two Seinfeld references, the phrase "Soup for you!" and a mention of the show on the back of his packaged soup offerings.)
 At the time, Yeganeh accepted media inquiries, but his "media rules" forbade mention of "the 'N' word" (Nazi), personal questions, or follow-up questions.
 Interviews were conducted only via e-mail.

-Despite Yeganeh's contempt for the Soup Nazi character, it was announced on July 22, 2015 that Soupman, Inc. licensed the image of actor Larry Thomas, who portrayed the "Soup Nazi" character on Seinfeld, to promote Yeganeh's soups across America.
+Despite Yeganeh's contempt for the Soup Nazi character, it was announced on July 22, 2015 that Soupman, Inc. had licensed the image of actor Larry Thomas, who portrayed the "Soup Nazi" character on Seinfeld, to promote Yeganeh's soups across America.